 Garvey certainly found some great locations in and around Sheffield England to film in.
-This looks like an abandoned, post apocalyptic world.
-And after watching too many end of the world films like The Cove where everything looks neat and tidy that makes a big difference.
-Similarly the cast look the part as well, they’re convincing as the kind of hard lads who would survive in this world.
+This looks like an abandoned, post-apocalyptic world.
+And after watching too many end-of-the-world films like The Cove where everything looks neat and tidy that makes a big difference.
+Similarly, the cast looks the part as well, they’re convincing as the kind of hard lads who would survive in this world.

 The film runs an hour and a half, but IMDB lists it as just under two hours.
 I’m not sure if that’s a mistake or if the original cut ran that long.
 Losing half an hour of running time would easily explain a lot of the plot holes.

 Unit Eleven doesn’t live up to some of the comments I’ve seen calling it the British Road Warrior.
 If any film gets that title though, it would be Neil Marshall’s Doomsday.
-Given it’s budget this is more like a UK Escape from the Bronx or Warriors of the Wasteland.
-And if you like those films, there’s a good chance you’ll have fun with this too.
-Like those films it’s best if you ignore the plot as much as possible.
-Just concentrate on the film’s scrappy action and low budget charm.
+Given its budget this is more like a UK Escape from the Bronx or Warriors of the Wasteland.
+And if you like those films, there’s a good chance you’ll have fun with them too.
+Like those films, it’s best if you ignore the plot as much as possible.
+Just concentrate on the film’s scrappy action and low-budget charm.

 Unit Eleven is currently available in the UK on DVD and to stream.
 You can check its Facebook page for details and any announcements of releases elsewhere.